Liberal Party of Canada: Struggles in opposition

-Michael Ignatieff

-With Ignatieff named interim leader of the party (on December 10), the Liberal's poll numbers saw significant gains, after they plummeted with the signing of the coalition agreement.
+However, the 2008–2009 Canadian parliamentary dispute made Dion's continued leadership untenable: an agreement to form a coalition government between the with NDP faced public opposition if it meant Dion was to be become prime minister, even if only until the leadership election.
+Dion thus resigned as leader on December 8, with caucus selecting Ignatieff as interim leader.
+However, Harper prorogued Parliament before a confidence vote could be scheduled.
 When parliament resumed on January 28, 2009, the Ignatieff Liberals agreed to support the budget as long as it included regular accountability reports, which the Conservatives accepted.
 This ended the possibility of the coalition government with the New Democrats.
+Ignatieff was formally named leader on May 2, 2009.

-Throughout the Winter of 2008–09, opinion polls showed that while the Ignatieff led Liberals still trailed the Conservatives, their support had stabilized in the low 30 percent range.
-However, by the time Ignatieff was confirmed as party leader on May 2, 2009, the Liberal Party had a comfortable lead over the governing Conservatives.
-After a summer where he was accused of being missing in action, Ignatieff announced on August 31, 2009, that the Liberals would not support the minority Conservative government.
-After this announcement the Liberal Party's poll numbers, which had already declined over the summer, started to fall further behind the Conservatives.
-On October 1, 2009, the Liberals put forth a non-confidence motion with the hope of defeating the government.
-However, the NDP abstained from voting and the Conservatives survived the confidence motion.

-The Liberal Party's attempt to force an election, just a year after the previous one, was reported as a miscalculation, as polls showed that most Canadians did not want another election.
-Even after the government survived the confidence motion popularity for Ignatieff and his party continued to fall.
-Over the next year and a half, with the exception of a brief period in early 2010, support for the Liberals remained below 30 percent, and behind the Conservatives.
-While his predecessor Dion was criticized by the Conservatives as a "weak leader", Ignatieff was attacked as a "political opportunist".
+By the time Ignatieff was confirmed as party leader, the Liberal Party had a comfortable lead over the governing Conservatives.
+Support fell over the summer as Ignatieff was characterized of "missing in action", and Ignatieff announced on August 31, 2009, that the Liberals would not support the minority Conservative government when Parliament resumed.
+A month later, on October 1, the Liberals put forth a non-confidence motion; however, the NDP abstained from voting and the Conservative government survived.
+The attempt to force an election, just a year after the previous one, was viewed as a miscalculation, as polls showed that most Canadians did not want another election.
+Afterwards, popularity for Ignatieff and his party continued to fall.
+Over the next year and a half, with the exception of a brief period in early 2010, support for the Liberals remained below 30 per cent, and behind the Conservatives.

-On March 25, 2011, Ignatieff introduced a motion of non-confidence against the Harper government to attempt to force a federal election after the government was found to be in Contempt of Parliament, the first such occurrence in Commonwealth history.
-The House of Commons passed the motion by 156–145.